Singular: Act II

 Singular: Act II is the fourth studio album by American singer Sabrina Carpenter, released on July 19, 2019, by Hollywood Records.
 The album acts as a sequel to her third studio album Singular: Act I (2018) and was her last official release with Hollywood.
 Recorded and written from 2017 to 2019, Carpenter originally intended to release a full album entitled Singular but ultimately split up the album due to differences in lyrical content.
 The album spans pop, R&B and dance genres, featuring personal topics including anxiety and self-reflection.

-Four promotional singles were released for the album including "Pushing 20", "Exhale", "In My Bed", and "I'm Fakin".
-Additionally, the album features a guest appearance from American rapper Saweetie.
+Three singles were released for the album including "Pushing 20", "Exhale" and "In My Bed".
+Additionally, "I'm Fakin" was released as the only promotional single a week before the record itself.
+Aswell, the album features a guest appearance from American rapper Saweetie.
 The album received generally positive reviews from music critics, and debuted at number 138 on the US Billboard 200.